-Tawstock, Barnstaple, Devon EX31 3HZ
+Tawstock, Barnstaple, Devon EX31 3HZ 01271 345908 www.primaryschoolsbarnstaple.co.uk holywell@thsp.org.uk

-www.primaryschoolsbarnstaple.co.uk holywell@ventrus.org.uk

-Our Ethos - we ask parents to respect our ethos and its importance to the school community.
-This does not affect the right of all parents to apply and be considered for a place here:
+Our ethos - we ask parents and carers to respect our ethos and its importance to the school community.
+This doesn't affect the right to apply for a place here or how that application would be considered.